Hypfer/Valetudo/docs/_pages/installation/roborock.md

 With the robot showing up on USB as `Allwinner Technology sunxi SoC OTG connector in FEL/flashing mode`, unpack the zip file, become root enter the directory containing the zips contents and execute the included `run.sh`.
+Don't wait too long doing so, as the robot falls asleep after approx. 5 minutes and you have to start again.

 It should look like this:
 ```